Sittikhdjh/Google-Capstone-Project/README.md

 **Spring**: a water bottle that tracks daily water intake using smart technology

 **Bellabeat membership**: the membership gives users 24/7 access to fully personalized guidance on nutrition, activity, sleep, health, and beauty, and mindfulness based on their lifestyle and goals.

+NB: Since I still have a problem to connect my github with the Rstudio platform, please check [this link](https://rpubs.com/sittikhdjh/capstone-project) to see the works.